-Figure 7: (a) CALIPSO ground track and (b) CALIOP 532 nm total attenuated backscatter cross section (for the subset of this track from locations A to B as noted).
+Figure 7: (a) CALIPSO ground track (NASA Worldview) and (b) CALIOP 532 nm total attenuated backscatter cross section for 3 August 2016, ~2220-2226 UTC (within ~15 min of CATS).
 The same dust frontal feature noted in Fig. 6 is present near the southern UAE border with Saudi Arabia.

-A key item of interest in these lidar profiles is the labeled ‘Frontal Feature,’ seen in both CATS and CALIPSO observations over the southeastern UAE.
+A key item of interest in these lidar profiles is the labeled ‘Frontal Feature,’ seen in both CATS and CALIOP observations over the southeastern UAE.
 This feature arcs from the surface up to ~2-3 km.
 The diffuse character of its lower and upper boundaries, combined with its significant backscatter (entering the range of the color scaling typically relegated to cloud signals), are signs of an optically thick dust layer.
-In the CATS data of Fig. 7, the same arc feature seen in the CALIPSO data of Fig. 6 is present but appears less continuous, due to the intermittent beam attenuation by the overriding mid-level clouds encountered by the CALIPSO ground track but avoided by the W/NW approach of the ISS.
+In the CALIOP data of Fig. 7, the same arc feature seen in the CATS data of Fig. 6 is present but appears less continuous, due to the intermittent beam attenuation by the overriding mid-level clouds encountered along the NE approach of CALIPSO but avoided by the W/NW approach of the ISS.

 The timing and location of the frontal feature are consistent with the WRF-Chem and RAMS model simulations and surface station observations of a southeasterly flow surge associated with the forming low pressure over the SG (Sect.
 3.1).
-The southbound components of both CATS and CALIPSO would have encountered the leading edge of this frontal structure.
+The southbound components of both CATS and CALIOP would have encountered the leading edge of this frontal structure.
 The effects of such a surge on freshly lofted dust and dust already in suspension would be for a pooling and riding up and over the surface front, consistent with the lidar observations.
 Both effects are identified in the model simulations: in Fig. 3b, the area labeled “F” shows the bowing of suspended dust along the southerly surge, as well as northbound streamline plumes characteristic of freshly lofted dust forming in its wake.
-From these dual lidar observations, we infer that the ‘missing’ dust plume has significant mass loading in the 0-3 km layer (~1000 to 700 mb) of the atmospheric column.
+From these dual lidar observations, we infer that the ‘missing’ dust plume has significant mass loading in the 0-3 km layer (~1000 to 700 hPa) of the atmospheric column.

 3.4 Atmospheric Moisture

 We turn our attention now to the topic of atmospheric moisture, which is hypothesized to have played a governing role in the performance (or lack thereof) of the infrared-based dust detection techniques.
 Figure 8 shows WRF-Chem simulations, corresponding to Fig. 3, of the 24 hr period leading up to the 4 August 2016 event depicted in Fig. 1 (animation provided as Supplemental Information S3) The simulations show a very dry (low-TPW) air mass in cyclonic rotation (the shortwave discussed in Sect.
 3.1) descending through central Saudi Arabia, associated with the well-detected dust plume.
-By inspection with Figs. 1, 4 and 5, this dry air mass correlates with the well-detected western dust plume.
+Close inspection of Figs. 1, 4 and 5 reveals that this dry air mass correlates positively with the well-detected western dust plume.
 Meanwhile, a tongue of high-TPW extends across Oman and northward through the eastern UAE.
 Strong southerly winds entrained relatively moist air (TPW > 45 mm) from the Arabian Sea maritime air mass.
 The frontal surge that occurred over the evening hours of 3-4 August is manifest in Fig. 8b (compare to Fig. 3b) as an enhanced gradient of moisture.
 Cross-referencing once again to observations in Figs. 1, 4, and 5, this moist air mass envelopes the region of the ‘missing’ eastern dust plume.